Generates a raster from input vector and raster features, with fine control over symbolization and labeling, using the Mapnik toolkit.

 The background may be filled with a solid color and/or image.
 If neither a color nor image is specified, the background will be transparent.

-The Color parameter sets the background color.
+Sets the background color.

 The color must be specified as <red>,<green>,<blue> where each of <red>, <green>, and <blue> is a number between 0 and 1.

-If the Ground Extents parameter is set to Use input data ground extents, the output raster extents will be determined by the union of the bounding boxes of the input features.
+If Use input data ground extents, the extents are not explicitly specified, and the output raster extents will be determined by the union of the bounding boxes of the valid input vector features.

-If the Ground Extents parameter is set to Specify ground extents, the remaining Ground Extents parameters are used to specify the extents of the output raster.
+If Specify ground extents, the remaining Ground Extents parameters are used to specify the extents of the output raster.

 |Minimum X||This specifies the minimum x value of the output raster.
 It is used when the Ground Extents parameter is set to Specify ground extents.|

 |Minimum Y||This specifies the minimum y value of the output raster.
 It is used when the Ground Extents parameter is set to Specify ground extents.|

 |Maximum X||This specifies the maximum x value of the output raster.
 It is used when the Ground Extents parameter is set to Specify ground extents.|

 |Maximum Y||This specifies the maximum y value of the output raster.
 It is used when the Ground Extents parameter is set to Specify ground extents.|

 Editing Transformer Parameters